Fairness Violations and Mitigation under Covariate Shift: Experiments

 Acute Kidney Injury (AKI) is a condition characterized by an acute decline in renal function, affecting 7-18\% of hospitalized patients and more than $50$\% of patients in the intensive care unit (ICU)~\citep{chawla2017acute}.
 The condition can develop over a few hours to days and early prediction can greatly reduce the fatalities associated with the condition.
+Hence, building models for predicting AKI risk from clinical data is an active area of research.
+Such models can be used to risk-stratify patients to screen them for close monitoring or to perform further diagnostics to guide course of treatment \citep{hodgson2019role}.
+Importantly, AKI incidence has well-documented disparities across groups defined by race and sex \citep{grams2014explaining, grams2015meta}.
+Thus, introduction of risk prediction tools for guiding clinical care has a potential to perpetuate such disparities, or alternatively, to address them through a more deliberate design of the prediction tools.
 A recent study \citep{tomavsev2019clinically} showed good predictive performance for AKI based on patient data provided by the U.S. Department of Veteran Affairs.
 However, the female population was severely underrepresented in the data, which raises concern over differential error rates when deployed in a different population.
-Therefore, to analyze the fairness across sensitive groups, we conduct experiments on EHR data from a tertiary care, academic hospital with 114K admissions (or encounters) and AKI (stage 1) incidence of $11.45\%$.
-The dataset was obtained from the University of Kansas Medical Center Healthcare Enterprise Repository for Ontological Narration, which is supported by institutional funding and is a joint effort between the Medical Center, the University of Kansas Hospital and Kansas University Physicians, Inc. \citep{waitman2011expressing}.
-Types of variables extracted from the records are mentioned in Figure~\ref{fig:real_variables}.
-Details of the dataset and pre-processing steps are described in the supplementary section.
-For the purposes of this experiment, we use a simplified causal graph for the AKI diagnosis task, Figure \ref{fig:real}, based on the one used by \cite{subbaswamy2018counterfactual} for a sepsis diagnosis task.
-The group \textit{Sex=female} is taken as the sensitive attribute to assess fairness of the predictions.
+Therefore, to analyze the fairness across sensitive groups, we conduct experiments on MIMIC III, a publicly-available critical care dataset \cite{johnson2016mimic}.
+We extract variable types, mentioned in caption of Figure~\ref{fig:results_synth}, for around $24K$ patients.
+Pre-processing steps are described in Appendix \ref{app:akipreprocess}.
+We use a simplified causal graph for the AKI diagnosis task, Figure \ref{fig:real}, based on the one used by \cite{subbaswamy2018counterfactual} for a sepsis diagnosis task.
+The group \textit{sex=female} is taken as the sensitive attribute to assess fairness of the predictions.
+In this case study, the AKI risk score is not intended to prescribe treatment, but to flag a patient for extra care resources e.g. by alerting clinical staff.
+Thus, the potential harm that we want to avoid is groups having unequal opportunity to such care resulting from group differences in prediction errors.